Maroine42/Job_Postings/README.md

 - Data Scientists Earn More Than Data Engineers: The salary distribution for Data Scientists is generally higher than that for Data Engineers, suggesting that Data Scientist roles may offer higher compensation on average.

-- Data Analysts Have the Lowest Salary Range: Data Analysts, both senior and non-senior, have the lowest salary distributions among the listed roles.
+- Data Scientists Have the Lowest Salary Range: Data Scientists, both senior and non-senior, have the lowest salary distributions among the listed roles.
 This reflects the relative entry-level nature of these positions compared to more specialized roles like Data Scientists and Data Engineers.

-## Highest Paid & Most Demanded Skills for Data Analysts
+## Highest Paid & Most Demanded Skills for Data Scientists

 Next, I narrowed my analysis and focused only on data scientist roles.
 I looked at the highest-paid skills and the most in-demand skills.
 I used two bar charts to showcase these.